BenUCL/surfperch/manuscript-additions/perch_wsl_gpu_setup_notes.md

             ```
            Write and exit, then apply these changes system wide with `source ~/.bashrc`.

-        4. Verify CUDA installation:
+        5. Verify CUDA installation:
             ```
             nvcc --version
             ```
            This should display the CUDA compiler version, confirming a successful installation.

     - **cuDNN Installation**:
         1. Download the cuDNN package for Ubuntu 22.04 from the [NVIDIA cuDNN Archive](https://developer.nvidia.com/rdp/cudnn-archive).
+Select: `Download cuDNN v8.6.0 (October 3rd, 2022), for CUDA 11.x` and then `Local Installer for Ubuntu22.04 x86_64 (Deb)`.
+Make sure this gets saved to the downloads folder in step 2 below (otherwise navigate to where it was saved instead).
         2. Install the downloaded package using `dpkg`:
             ```
             cd /mnt/c/Users/<YourUsername>/Downloads